 Students attend a selective high school program designed specifically for gifted students.
 Day schools and residential schools of this type offer advanced coursework, as well as opportunities for mentorships and internships, and students at these schools often complete high school graduation requirements in tandem with college coursework.
 The State Residential STEM schools chapter in A Nation Empowered provides examples of these types of schools.

 Students are awarded advanced credit for successfully completing some form of mastery test or activity.
 Students who earn this type of credit have often mastered material through independent study or internship experiences.

 Early entrance into middle school, high school, or college

 Students enter the next level of school at least one year earlier than expected.
 This may be achieved with the employment of other accelerative techniques.
-More information about early entrance to college programs can be found here.
+More information about early entrance to college programs can be found on the Acceleration Institute website.
 A Nation Empowered includes a chapter on Early Entrance to College.